marioseixas/marioseixas.github.io/_posts/2024-06-16-clipaper-qa.md

 - `--jit_texts_index`: Enable just-in-time text indexing
 - `--answer_length`: Specify the desired length of the answer

+### Favorites

+--question
+"Question to ask (use quotes for multi-word questions)"

+--questions_file
+"Path to a text file containing a list of questions, one per line"

+--load_embeddings
+"Path to load a pre-saved Docs object with embeddings"

+--save_embeddings_txt
+"Path to save embeddings in a text file (for debugging/analysis)"

+--detailed_citations
+"Include full citations in the context"

+--custom_prompt_file
+"Path to a JSON file containing custom prompts"

+--answer_length
+"Specify the desired length of the answer (e.g., 'about 200 words')"

 ### Examples

 1. Ask a single question: